onnet/kazoo_popup/design/Specs/spec.md

 * The reported caller's name
 * The reported caller's number
 * The number the caller dialed
-* A brief history of the latest calls made to or from the caller

 Each screen-pop should be associated with a Call-ID for correlation with subsequent notifications.